Frugal Living — The Ultimate 2022 Guide

 Compare and haggle.

-Insurance companies provide you with a renewal fee each year which is usually more expensive than the previous year.
+Insurance companies provide you with a yearly renewal fee, usually more expensive than the previous year.
 They do this because most customers accept the increase.

 Do this instead.

 Get a better quote on comparison sites.
-Phone your insurance and tell them you’re leaving unless they can beat the quote you have.
+Phone your insurance and tell them you’re leaving unless they can beat your quote.

 It’s that simple.